MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/mixed-reality-component-view-3d.md

 ![](./media/augmented-3d/augmented-3d-viewer.png)

->[!IMPORTANT]
+>[!NOTE]
 >Your 3D content must be in the .glb file format.
->You can [convert your existing 3D models into the .glb file format](/dynamics365/mixed-reality/import-tool/) from a variety of 3D formats.
+You can [convert your existing 3D models into the .glb file format](/dynamics365/mixed-reality/import-tool/) from a variety of 3D formats.

 To use the component, you need to [enable the mixed reality (MR) features for each app](#enable-the-mixed-reality-features-for-each-app) that you want to use it in.